yters/samples/README.md

 Each step of the model simulation will output a line which contains the overall interest level of the population and a list of idea ID numbers and how many agents have adopted that particular idea.

 The population quickly converges to a small set of ideas, which demonstrates how it only takes a few individuals to significantly impact a large population.

-For example, the following printout shows a population converging on two ideas, signified by the numbers 672 and 888, while the overall interest level of the population climbs from 11581 to 14592.
+For example, the following printout shows a population converging on two ideas, signified by the numbers 672 and 888.
+Meanwhile, the overall interest level of the population climbs from 11581 to 14592.
 This printout shows that population excitation and convergence and related.

     11581 [(354, 36), (515, 1), (528, 2), (672, 20), (888, 1)]
     12067 [(354, 48), (515, 1), (528, 1), (672, 9), (888, 1)]